-I used to use the word "friend" very freely.
-Now I know everyone is not your friend.
+I used to use the word "friend" very freely, but now I know everyone is not your true friend.

 Actually, that's an understatement—I was practically having an anxiety attack.
-This may sound corny, but the fashion shows were like the Suber Bowl for fashion majors.
+The fashion shows in college were like the Super Bowl for fashion majors.

 He cut me off and said, "Maggie, I'm already on my way there."

 You see, I was reluctant to call Steve because he was busy with an event on campus for his fraternity.
-He was the only one I knew would help me though.
+But he was the first person I thought of that I knew without a doubt would help me.

-And without any hesitation, he left his frat event and hopped on his skateboard to save my night.
+And without any hesitation, he left his fraternity's event and hopped on his skateboard to save my night.
 That was the moment I knew that Steve was the definition of a true friend.

 That was also the moment I knew I wasn't.